 Is driving school worth it?
-It is if it’s a driving school in Brooklyn, NY.
+It is as if it’s a driving school in Brooklyn, NY.
 And we’re not just saying this because we love Brooklyn—which we do, of course.
 So what are the benefits of driving school in Brooklyn NY.

 We’re saying it for a couple of other reasons too.
 First, if it comes down to whether or not to attend driving school at all, there are some pretty compelling reasons to do so.

 Second, learning to drive in a place like New York City will give you driving skills you might not get anywhere else–at least in the United States.

 So keep reading as we tell you more about driving school in Brooklyn, NY.

 Whatever your age or amount of prior driving instruction, if you’re not yet a licensed driver, there probably are some specific reasons why.
 One of these could be that your parents weren’t the best or most patient teachers.

 Another could be that time passed and you had other things to do besides learning to drive.
 New York City does have excellent public transit, after all.